RichardRosenblat/aeloria_worldbuilding/content/Center - The Veiled Lands/Bestiary/Bestiary.md

 ## Understanding the Statblocks

-To enhance your gaming experience, I present the creature statblocks in a readable and organized format.
+To enhance future gaming experiences, I present the creature statblocks in a readable and organized format.
 However, to maintain the immersive nature of [[Aeloria]] and for ease of integration into various platforms, the statblocks can be found in a code block format.

 ```
 image: [[Wikilink To Image]]